thesimmermon/everest-core/README.md

 All documentation and the issue tracking can be found in our main repository
 here: <https://github.com/EVerest/everest>

+## Plug & Charge simulator

+For a guided walkthrough that launches the Plug & Charge EV simulator, see the [Plug & Charge Simulator Quickstart](doc/pnc-simulator-quickstart.md).
 ## Prerequisites

 ### Hardware recommendations